Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Moduli space of holomorphic annuli

-\begin{rem} Theorem \ref{annulusmain} is stated and proved only for the case of fibers of toric manifolds.
+\begin{rem} We actually did not use $T^n$-equivariance of $\frak t$-perturbation.
+But we did use $T^n$-equivariance of $\frak c$-perturbation. \end{rem} \begin{rem} Theorem \ref{annulusmain} is stated and proved only for the case of fibers of toric manifolds.
 However various parts of the proof (especially the idea to use the moduli space of pseudo-holomorphic annuli and cyclic symmetry) can be applied to more general situation.

 We choose to prove this statement only for the toric case in this paper since in toric case we can take short cut in several places, while the proof for the general case is rather involved.
-For example, we always use $T^n$-invariant perturbations in the present paper and so do not need to use general differential forms on $L(u) = T^n$ other than the $T^n$-equivariant ones.
+For example, in various places we use $T^n$-equivariant perturbations in the present paper and so do not need to use general differential forms on $L(u) = T^n$ other than the $T^n$-invariant ones.
 In the general situation we need to use a canonical model and so the moduli spaces involved become more complicated to define.
-Also we use the technique of averaging differential forms over the $T^n$ action in our proof of Proposition \ref{twodiscandm2}.
+Also we use the technique of averaging differential forms over the $T^n$ action in our proof of Proposition \ref{twodiskandm2}.
 Since this technique is not available for other cases, we need to use more sophisticated homological algebra instead in the non-toric cases.

 Another reason why we restrict ourselves to the toric case here is that at the time of writing this article we do not have any other particular examples to which we may apply the ideas used in this paper.
 However we have little doubt that many non-toric examples, to which many ideas presented here can be applied, will be found in the near future. \end{rem}